Skip to content

 Other Hiking Sites in Kerinci Seblat National Park

 Mt.
 Tujuh is an extinct volcano and a 4.5 km lake forms on the crater.
-It takes 3 hours each ascending and descending the mountain.
+It takes 3 hours each to ascend and descend the mountain.

-Ladeh Panjang is wetlands on the other side of Mt.
+Ladeh Panjang is a wetland on the other side of Mt.
 Kerinci.
 Twin lakes are found in the marshlands.
 The area is home to tigers, tapir, and other primates.

 Rawa Bento is a marshland at the end of Jernih Jaya village.
-Boats opt for hire sail on the river.
+Boats opt to hire sail on the river.

-Exploring Kerinci Seblat National Park (Jambi Part) shares a 2 weeks trek around the national park.
+Exploring Kerinci Seblat National Park (Jambi Part) shares a 2-week trek around the national park.
 This post would be helpful for planning hiking to the surroundings.

 Day 2 Trekking Mt.
 Kerinci